Italy's five-year bond yield turns negative in U.S. election aftermath | Business

 Italy's five-year bond yield turns negative in U.S. election aftermath

-Italy's five-year bond yield turned negative on Thursday for the first time, as bets that a potential gridlock resulting from the U.S. election supported riskier financial assets.
+Italy's five-year bond yield turned negative on Thursday for the first time, as the prospect of gridlock resulting from the U.S. election supported riskier financial assets.
 Democrat Joe Biden edged closer to victory in the U.S. presidential race on Thursday.
 But Democrats were falling short of expectations in Congressional elections, with the Senate looking likely to stay in Republican hands.

-That prompted investors to unwind bets on a big new stimulus package on Wednesday, and on Thursday stock markets rose on expectations gridlock would make major policy changes unlikely.
-Moves on safe-haven German bond yields continued to be less pronounced than on U.S. Treasuries.
-Germany's 10-year yield was unchanged on the day at -0.64% as 10-year Treasury yields dropped 3 basis points..
+That prompted investors to unwind bets on a big new stimulus package, and on Thursday stock markets rose on expectations gridlock would make major policy changes unlikely.
+Moves on safe-haven German bond yields were less pronounced than on U.S. Treasuries.
+Germany's 10-year yield was unchanged on the day at -0.64%, 10-year Treasury yields briefly fell to three-week lows before drifting higher .

 The outperformance of U.S. Treasuries pushed the gap between 10-year U.S. and German yields to tighten further on Thursday, to its lowest in over a week, at around 138 basis points.
 "European bond yields don't seem to be moving very much compared to U.S. bond markets, they're sort of de-linked, which is interesting," said John Vail, chief global strategist at Nikko Asset Management in Tokyo.

 "It could just be that the ECB has such a massive control over them that they are not as sensitive.
 They've been gradually losing sensitivity, I'd say, over the last few months, especially since the ECB got really busy again."
-Lower-rated southern European bonds, which rallied together with Bunds and Treasuries on Wednesday, continued to benefit on Thursday, even as the rally in the latter slowed.
+Lower-rated southern European bonds, which rallied together with Bunds and Treasuries on Wednesday, continued to benefit on Thursday.

 ALSO READ